mrhblfx/fnbot/README.md

 The above code implements that when someone withdraws a message in the group, the bot automatically sends the message that the person withdraws, and then withdraws the message it sent after one second

 ### Example of complex scheduling task
+In the `./plugins` folder, you can see the `test.py` file, which contains the following code:
 ```python
 import time
 import asyncio